 Security guard companies are different from any other vendor that a company usually employs.
 If you hire a painter, you can see whether or not they are doing their jobs by looking at the walls.
 But when you hire a security guard company, how often can you see whether the guard company is doing their job which includes running background checks and drug screenings, providing good training for the guards, and effectively monitoring and supervising the guards.
 In most instances they probably are, but it is important to implement a system of verification and quality control of physical security management.
 A solid base for monitoring security guard services is a ensuring you have essential security policies in place.
 When you have that accomplished, you next need to follow the following 5 steps to improve your security guard services.

-5 Steps to Improve Your Security Guard Services
+How to Improve Your Security Guard Services in 5 steps

 1) Screen Your Guards Qualifications